Quantcast

 “I think questioning the Justice Department’s investigation, suggesting that it’s weaponized prosecution, I mean, Donald Trump is the only other person that I’m aware of doing that,” Lander said.
 “It doesn’t make any sense.
 It’s obviously false.
 There’s no evidence it’s true.”

-If Adams does resign, it would trigger a 60-day special election and Public Advocate Jumaane Williams would step up as mayor in the interim.
+If Adams does resign, election and Public Advocate Jumaane Williams would step up as mayor in the interim and would have to call a special election that would take place over a two to three month period.
 If he does not, either Gov. Kathy Hochul or what is known as an “inability committee” made up of — the city Comptroller, a deputy mayor, the City Council Speaker and the most senior borough president — can force him out.

 City Council Speaker Adrienne Adams, when asked about the committee potentially moving forward to remove the mayor, said Thursday, “We are not prepared today to give an answer to that question.”